-Endometrial ablation destroys a thin layer of the lining of the uterus and stops the menstrual flow in many women.
-In some women, menstrual bleeding does not stop but is reduced to normal or lighter levels.
-If ablation does not control heavy bleeding, further treatment or surgery may be required.
+Endometrial ablation destroys a thin layer of the lining of the uterus.
+Menstrual bleeding does not stop but is reduced to normal or lighter levels.
+If ablation does not control heavy bleeding, further treatment or surgery may be needed.

 Endometrial ablation is used to treat many causes of heavy bleeding.
 In most cases, women with heavy bleeding are treated first with medication.
 If heavy bleeding cannot be controlled with medication, endometrial ablation may be used.

 Endometrial ablation should not be done in women past menopause.
 It is not recommended for women with certain medical conditions, including the following:

 - Endometrial hyperplasia

 - Cancer of the uterus

 - Current or recent infection of the uterus

 Pregnancy is not likely after ablation, but it can happen.
 If it does, the risks of miscarriage and other problems are greatly increased.
 If a woman still wants to become pregnant, she should not have this procedure.
 Women who have endometrial ablation should use birth control until after menopause.
 Sterilization may be a good option to prevent pregnancy after ablation.